envispojke/active-window-muter/README.md

 The danger lies in persistent background scripts that's constantly loaded in memory: especially if they listen for keyboard/mouse inputs.
 While this *is* a Python script, it doesn't listen for inputs, and it doesn't run in the background: when activated it finds the currently active window, makes changes to the Windows Core Audio API, displays the overlay, then kills its own process, all in a few seconds.

-While I can't guarantee anything, no anti-cheat worth its salt should mark this as suspicious; briefly spinning up the Python executable is something that a significant portion of PCs do every once in a while.
+While I can't guarantee anything, no anti-cheat worth its salt should mark this as suspicious; briefly spinning up the Python executable is something that a significant portion of PCs do.

 ## 📥 Installation